plaid/quickstart/README.md

 Here you'll find full example integration apps using our [**client libraries**][libraries].

 This Quickstart is designed to show as many products and configurations as possible, including all five officially supported backends and multiple Plaid APIs, against a React frontend.
-If you prefer a more minimal example with a single language, vanilla JS frontend, and a single endpoint, see the [Tiny Quickstart](https://github.com/plaid/tiny-quickstart).
+If you prefer a different frontend platform, or a more minimal backend in one language with one endpoint, see the [Tiny Quickstart](https://github.com/plaid/tiny-quickstart), which shows a simpler backend and is available for JavaScript, Next.js, React, and React Native frontends.

 ![Plaid quickstart app](/assets/quickstart.jpeg)